TERRESTRIAL HABITAT. WHAT IS TERRESTRIAL HABITAT? Terrestrial habitat refers to life on land.

 5. presence of organic matter: as a result of fallen leaves, dead plants and animals, lots of organic matter are always present in marshes.

-6. high rate of organic decomposition: the decay of organic matter takes place in large scale in a marsh and this causes a decrease in oxygen content of the water.
-Lots of foul smelling gases such as hydrogen sulphide and methane are usually experienced in marshes.
+6. high rate of organic decomposition: the decay of organic matter takes place in a large scale in a marsh and this causes a decrease in the oxygen content of the water.
+Lots of foul-smelling gases such as hydrogen sulphide and methane are usually experienced in marshes.

 7. high relative humidity: the relative humidity of the atmosphere around the marshes is usually very high.